 To open an incredible graphic showing derivatives in context of all the world’s money, click here.

 However you count it, investment banking trades total an unthinkable amount.
 It’s where all the money is.
-While it’s not clear exactly how big the derivatives market should be, if it was used for true hedging and not gambling, it would be many times smaller.
+While it’s not clear exactly how big the derivatives market should be, if it was used for true hedging and not gambling, it would be a tiny fraction of what it is.

-If the risk to this complex system is not really really well understood and controlled, because it forms the largest part of the global financial system, there’s perhaps no obvious limit to the amount of damage that can be done.
+If the risk to this complex system were not really really well understood and controlled, because it forms by far the largest part of the global financial system, there’s perhaps no obvious limit to the amount of damage that can be done.